Dielee/teamsPresenceBridge/README.md

 2.3 Authenticate your application with graph api.
 Open your browser an go to `http://ipApplicationRunsAt:5557/getRequestURL`.
 If everything has been configured correctly, you will now be asked whether the app should be authorized.
 Select "Yes" and then copy the forwarded URL in the browser.
 Next, go to `http://ipApplicationRunsAt:5557/getToken?url=yourRequestURL` and paste the copied request URL from /getRequestURL.
 Now, you should see an `Authentication successful, token stored!`.
 If not, try again from step one and check all keys and tokens.

-2.4 if everything worked, you can fetch your presence state with `http://ipApplicationRunsAt:5557/getPresence`
+2.4 If everything worked, you can fetch your presence state with `http://ipApplicationRunsAt:5557/getPresence`